samuelwaller88/NFL-Coaching-Hiring-Practices/Ethics-Project-Stats.md

 I studied whether or not the addition of the Rooney Rule has helped to solve the lack of diversity among NFL Head Coaches.
-The Rooney Rule was an intiative created in 2003 and named after long time Pittsburgh Steelers executive Dan Rooney who was a chairman on the league’s diversity committee.
-The rule requires that one minority candidate be interview for an open head coaching position.
-Over the years many have question the effectiveness of the rule, which led to a change in 2018 that required teams to interview a minority candidate that is not employed within their organization.
-In 2019, TIDES, The Institute for Diverisity and Ethics in Sports, published a report and gave the NFL a D+ for diversity among head coaches due to a decrease in minority head coaches to its lowest figure (4 coaches) since 2003 when the rule was first introduced.
-In this study, I will identify one of the biggest factor that causes the lack of minority coaches, and I will give my opinion on how the NFL may fix their problem.
-In order to look at the data and create visializations, I downloaded the packages tidyverse and readr.
+The Rooney Rule was an intiative created in 2003 named after long time Pittsburgh Steelers executive Dan Rooney, who was a chairman on the league’s diversity committee.
+The rule requires that at least one minority candidate be interviewed for an open head coaching position.
+Over the years, many have questioned the effectiveness of the rule, which led to a change in 2018 that required teams to interview a minority candidate that is not employed within their organization.
+In 2019, TIDES, The Institute for Diverisity and Ethics in Sports, published a report that gave the NFL a D+ for diversity among head coaches due to a decrease in minority head coaches to its lowest figure (4 coaches) since 2003 when the rule was first introduced.
+In this study, I will identify one of the biggest factors that causes the lack of minority coaches, and I will give my opinion on how the NFL could fix the problem.
+In order to look at the data and create visualizations, I downloaded the packages tidyverse and readr.

 ## Load Tidyverse and Readr